millcrest-cto/ml-ch-01/README.md

 ## Objectives
 - Perform image segmentation on selected raster tiles.
-- Vectorize both raster tiles and segmentation outputs.
+- Vectorise both raster tiles and segmentation outputs.
-- Analyze and comment on the segmentation quality.
+- Analyse and comment on the segmentation quality.

 ## Time Commitment
 **Please limit your work to no more than 3 hours on this challenge.**